formester/formester-site/content/blog/how-to-add-a-timer-to-your-google-quiz-includes-latest-alternative-works-without-add-ons-2023.md

 ---
-title: How to Add a Timer to Your Google Quiz in 4 Simple Steps | Free Alternative - Works Without Add-ons (2023)
+title: "How to Add a Timer to Your Google Quiz in 4 Simple Steps + Free
+  Alternative: Works Without Add-ons (2023)"
 description: Google Forms is amongst the most popular choices for creating web forms and online quizzes.
 Although it is a powerful software, there is no in-built provision for some advanced features such as setting up a timer to